HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 What does the Marketing Department do in a distribution company?

-Independent films are not only competing with the studio's big-budget extravaganzas, they are also fighting for a slice of an audience's leisure time.
+Independent films made in the UK are not only competing with the studios big budget extravaganzas, they are also fighting for a slice of an audiences leisure time.
 Statistically, independent films attract an audience in the 30 + age bracket, many of whom have children or work longer than average hours leaving leisure time at a minimum.
 A Marketing Department will take a very different strategy for reaching this audience than they would the large tentpole films released by the studios, which would be appealing to all age brackets but most likely it’s the 15-25 demographic who visit the cinema theatres most regularly.
-As the consumer is becoming ever more discerning when viewing their content, (VOD companies can specialize in short films, foreign films and documentaries), a marketing strategy needs to constantly evolve to find new ways of connecting films to viewers.
-During coronavirus, distributors have had to adapt rapidly.
-Even though cinemas have opened their doors again, 90% of the 12,400 theatres that have opened their doors are outside the US.
-Meaning films are being released straight to your home, eliminating the theatrical release window entirely.
-Whether this is the beginning of a new model of distribution is unclear, but as long as the virus is with us, it’s the current working model.
+As the consumer is becoming ever more discerning when viewing their content, (VOD companies can specialise in short films, foreign films and documentaries), marketing strategy needs to constantly evolve to find new ways of connecting films to viewers.

 Distribution companies have Marketing and PR Departments/people to cover theatrical and home entertainment.
-For the theatrical release - the majority of which is outside the US at present - the distributor will have put together a P & A (print and advertising) budget.
-On a big-budget feature, the media spend of the P & A can be close to a third of a feature film’s overall cost, which is something most independent films cannot compete with.
+For the theatrical release, the distributor will have put together a P & A (print and advertising) budget.
+On a big budget feature, the media spend of the P & A can be close to a third of a feature film’s overall cost, which is something most independent films cannot compete.
 A film without a large advertising budget can still be successful in attracting an audience.
-Social media and the internet are very low-cost ways of publicizing a film, so marketing an independent film with no budget has become increasingly feasible.
+Social media and the internet are very low-cost ways of publicising a film, so marketing an independent film with no budget has become increasingly feasible.

 Marketing and PR professionals use communication tools and creative concepts to connect their product to the audience.
 The marketing of a film refers to the strategy behind the campaign, below are the tools marketing professionals employ to get us into the cinema: